admin-ch/CovidCertificate-Apidoc/README.md

 ![image](https://user-images.githubusercontent.com/319676/118590161-32374500-b7a2-11eb-8cb6-9395aacfa9de.png)

-1. The authorized user previously registered and recognised by [eIAM](https://www.eiam.admin.ch/pages/eiam_en.html?c=eiam&l=en&ll=1) can obtain a one-time password by signing in to the Web management UI ([prod](https://www.covidcertificate.admin.ch/) - [test](https://www.covidcertificate-a.admin.ch/)) page.
+1. The authorized user previously registered and recognized by [eIAM](https://www.eiam.admin.ch/pages/eiam_en.html?c=eiam&l=en&ll=1) can obtain a one-time password by signing in to the Web management UI ([prod](https://www.covidcertificate.admin.ch/) - [test](https://www.covidcertificate-a.admin.ch/)) page.
 2. Upon signing in to the Web management UI ([prod](https://www.covidcertificate.admin.ch/) - [test](https://www.covidcertificate-a.admin.ch/)), the authorized users rights are verified by [eIAM](https://www.eiam.admin.ch/pages/eiam_en.html?c=eiam&l=en&ll=1).
 3. The authorized user must insert the one-time password in the primary system so that it is transmitted when calling the REST API.
 4. One-way authentication is used to create the TLS tunnel and therefor protect the data transfer.